 College leaders say they think a core group of student employees concocted and ran the scam.
 Co-workers wondered how the students afforded trips to Las Vegas, a high-level administrator told the Times.

 Following the scheme's discovery, administrators went out of their way to keep it quiet, even as they asked faculty members to check years of records for illicit grade changes.

 The Times revealed the plot in January, a year after the dean of student life had e-mailed colleagues that an anonymous woman left him a phone message saying students were paying for grade changes.

 About three weeks later, DVC's science dean e-mailed administrators that a student -- who feared physical harm "or worse" if discovered -- had made similar accusations.
-Dean Dennis Smith found two suspicious transcripts, including one on which a grade had been changed from an F to an A.

 Smith called the matter "an unseemly business."